Fourth body recovered during salvage, recovery operations at Key Bridge collapse site

 WJZ got a closer view of the salvage operation in Sparrows Point on Monday where pieces of the Key Bridge are being taken for disposal.

-The biggest so far is a span that weighs more than 400 tons.
+The biggest piece of debris so far is a span that weighs more than 400 tons.

 The massive Chesapeake 1,000 crane lifted it to Sparrows Point over the weekend.